brichard19/BitCrack/README.md

 Use `cuBitCrack.exe` for CUDA devices and `clBitCrack.exe` for OpenCL devices.

-Note: **clBitCrack.exe is still EXPERIMENTAL**, as users have reported critial bugs when running on AMD and Intel devices.
+### Note: **clBitCrack.exe is still EXPERIMENTAL**, as users have reported critial bugs when running on AMD and Intel devices.

+**Note for Intel users:**

+There is bug in Intel's OpenCL implementation which affects BitCrack.
+Details here: https://github.com/brichard19/BitCrack/issues/123

 ```
 xxBitCrack.exe [OPTIONS] [TARGETS]